semgrep/semgrep-docs/docs/running-rules.md

     semgrep --config path/to/rule.yaml
     ```

+### Appendix

-We are working on optimizations to improve Semgrep's performance, which necessitates changing how rules are processed.
-If you are using v0.55.0 or later and you encounter an unexpected metavariable binding or missing result, try running with `--optimizations none` to use the original code path.
+We are working on optimizations to improve Semgrep's performance, which necessitates a change in rules processing.
+If you are using v0.55.0 or later and encounter an unexpected metavariable binding or missing result, try running with `--optimizations none` to use the original code path.

-You may find that some files that were previously parsed are now skipped; this will happen if Semgrep can confirm the rule will not match the file without parsing it.
-You can similarly run with `--optimizations none` to avoid this.
+You may find some files that Semgrep previously parsed are now skipped; this happens when Semgrep can confirm the rule does not match the file without parsing it.
+You can similarly run Semgrep with `--optimizations none` to avoid this behavior.

 ## Findings